valentynkt/BackendGarden/content/notes/Message Topic vs Event Streaming.md

 **Event Streaming Platforms**:

-- **Event Sourcing**: Captures and stores all changes to the state as a series of events, which can be replayed to reconstruct past states.
+- **[[Event Sourcing Architecture Pattern|Event Sourcing]]**: Captures and stores all changes to the state as a series of events, which can be replayed to reconstruct past states.
 - **Real-time Analytics**: Processes streams of data in real-time for analytics and monitoring.
 - **Data Pipeline**: Facilitates the flow of data across various stages of processing, ensuring that data can be consumed by multiple downstream systems independently.